-Financial assets at fair value are recognized and measured at fair value using the most recent available market price with gains and losses recognised immediately in the profit and loss.
+Financial assets at fair value are recognized and measured at fair value using the most recent available market price with gains and losses recognized immediately in the profit and loss.

-The fair value measurement of the Company's financial and non- financial assets and liabilities utilises market observable inputs and data as far as possible.
-Inputs used in determining fair value measurements are categorised into different levels based on how observable the inputs used in the valuation technique utilised are (the 'fair value hierarchy').
+The fair value measurement of the Company's financial and non-financial assets and liabilities recognize market observable inputs and data as far as possible.
+Inputs used in determining fair value measurements are recognized into different levels based on how observable the inputs used in the valuation technique are (the 'fair value hierarchy').

-Level 1 - Quoted prices in active markets

-Level 2 - Observable direct or indirect inputs other than Level 1 inputs

-Level 3 - Inputs that are not based on observable market data
+- Level 1 Quoted prices in active markets - Level 2 Observable direct or indirect inputs other than Level 1 inputs - Level 3 Inputs that are not based on observable market data